X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 PER pushes the address _relative to the program counter_.
 This allows you to mark the current executing location and push that to the stack.

-When used in conjunctin with BRL, PER can form a reloatable JSR instruction.
+When used in conjunction with BRL, PER can form a relocatable JSR instruction.

 Consider the following ca65 macro: